speeduino/wiki.js/boards/Dropbear.md

 To enabled the terminating resistor a solder bridge must be added to the following jumper point

 ![Dropbear CAN terminator bridge](/img/boards/dropbear_can_terminator.jpg){.align-center width=100}

+### RTC Battery
+Dropbear units contain a Real Time Clock (RTC) that allows them to retain the actual date/time when the unit is unpowered.
+This requires a coin cell battery to be installed which, due to regulatory requirements, cannot be shipped with the units.

+The recommended batteries are rechargeable and will charge when the ECU is powered.
+They will last approximately 1 month (Dropbear v1) or 3 months (Dropbear v2) without power being applied to the ECU.

+The battery sizes required are:

+* **Dropbear v1**
+  * **Rechargeable:** VL621 or ML621
+* **Dropbear v2**
+  * **Rechargeable:** ML1220 or ML1225 or VL1220 or VL1225
+  * **Non-Rechargeable:** CR1220 or CR1225 (Recommended to cut trace above battery on board if used)

 ### Stepper Driver
 By default the Dropbear unit is designed for use with PWM idle valves, however an optional stepper motor driver can be fitted.